pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 bool GetButtonsEventAny(UxrHandSide handSide, UxrInputButtons buttons, UxrButtonEventType buttonEventType, bool getIgnoredInput)
 ```

 `handSide` specifies the hand to check, `buttons` specifies one or more button flags and the parameter `getIgnoredInput` controls whether to retrieve input events for ignored controllers.
 By default, it's set to `false`; using `true` should be limited to cases where it's truly necessary.
-Ignoring controller input will be covered [below](#ignoring-input).
+Ignoring controller input is discussed [above](#ignoring-input).
 Using the `buttonEventType` parameter, it is possible to check for different input events:
 - `Touching`: whether the button is being touched.
 - `TouchDown`: whether a touch started the present frame.